SPANK the CARP

 Submissions Open

-And enjoy this great issue.
+And enjoy this great issue to start the new year.

 - Ken